-Deactivation of Firearms When the heirs advise us that they want the firearms deactivated they can either make use of Legally Armed or their own dealer.
-The process is as follows: Other Dealer The dealer arranges for collection of the firearm.
+The dealer arranges for collection of the firearm.
 We provide the dealer with instructions and documents confirming the firearm has been taken to the SAPS.
 They send it for IBIS tests (ballistic testing) and after a few months firearms are returned to the SAPS and the dealer is contacted.
-The Dealer collects the completed documents pertaining to the firearm and then attends to the deactivation documents.
+The dealer collects the completed documents pertaining to the firearm and then attends to the deactivation documents.
 These are lodged with the provincial office.
+It takes several months for the firearm to be transferred out of the name of the deceased.

+Legally Armed

-It takes several months for the firearm to be transfered out of the name of the deceased.
-Legally Armed RAM collects the firearm and takes it to the dealer.
-We provide the dealer with an instruction to dealer-stock the firearm, together with supporting documents and a SAPS 534 certificate, to dealer-stock the firearm.
+RAM collects the firearm and takes it to the dealer.
+We provide the dealer with an instruction to dealer-stock the firearm, together with supporting documents and a SAPS 534 certificate..
 Once confirmation has been received that the firearm has been dealer-stocked, and is no longer in the name of the deceased, we can close our file.
-The dealer liases with the heir and arranges for the deactivation of the firearm.
+The dealer liaises with the heir and arranges for the deactivation of the firearm.

-The deactivation of a firearm in itself takes a few days to finalise and have the firearm removed from the name of the deceased.
+The deactivation of a firearm in itself takes a few days to finalise, as well as to have the firearm removed from the name of the deceased.
 The IBIS testing etc can take up to 2 years to complete.